ChicoState/UX-BudgetTravel/README.md

     - Breakdown activities based on the budget
     - <strong>Create trips</strong>
   - Ideas to discard
-    - Do not put sales pitch on the launch page
+    - Do not put the sales pitch on the launch page

 [Full phase II report](phaseII/)